DigitalHarborFoundation/culture/markdown.md

 ---

 # Interested and Happy to Help
-When something is needed, the best thing you can be is interested and happy to help.
+When something is needed, the best way to be is interested and happy to help.

 ---

 # We Don't Whine, We Solve Problems
 Solving problems without fussing moves you forward faster.
-Lateral complanining leaves you stuck in it and doesn't do much of any good.
+Lateral complaining leaves you stuck in it and does far more harm than good.

----

-# Don't get Distracted
-Focusing on the task at hand requires discipline but is the only way to actually accomplish the task.

 ---